rickosborne/cascades/md/23-3-5-and-his-lovely-assistant.md

 I bent instead of kneeling.
 We're not supposed to bend over, not just because I may as well ask for some rowdy passenger to smack me on the ass.
-It's also bad for balance—one air pocket and we could take a header into a passenger or seat.
+It's also bad for balance—one air pocket and I could take a header into a passenger or seat.

 I glanced back at 27 and noticed that Irene wasn't visible.
 Either she wasn't in her seat or she was hunched over her papers again.